lambdaclass/concrete/research/compiler/pipeline-architecture-13b.md

 axis and enforced *structurally* (private certificate constructors, fail-closed reads) rather than by after-the-fact gates.

-Why a chain, not one ledger: `ExprId` lives on the ephemeral `IdentifiedProgram` and dies at Elab, so Core/SSA/backend nodes have no source id to key by.
-One global ledger would force identity through every downstream IR (killing "ephemeral", re-adding a per-node id everywhere).
-The chain keeps each fact in exactly one owning layer with provenance joins — a single source of truth *per fact*, not a single store.
+Why one DB, not a chain: `ExprId` lives on the ephemeral `IdentifiedProgram` and dies at Elab — but that forces separate id *kinds* inside one store, not separate stores.
+The DB holds a universal interned-id space (`ExprId`, `CoreId`, `SSAId`, `BackendOpId`, …); Core/SSA/backend facts key on `CoreId`/`SSAId`/`BackendOpId`, so `ExprId` is never re-threaded downstream, yet everything lives in one DB with provenance as native edges (`lowersTo`/`emitsAs`/`trapSource`).
+Each fact still has exactly one owning layer — a single source of truth *per fact*, and now a single store too.
+(If those provenance links must be maintained, they ARE facts and belong in the DB as edges, not a hand-maintained side map — which is the argument that retired the earlier per-IR-chain framing.)

-The debate this record closes: **the AST stays thin; the ledger is the certificate.** Some of Concrete's most important facts are not node-local (`E0293` container-not-in-context is a pair of paths; pass-agreement is a call-site↔parameter edge; borrow conflicts are edges), so an edge-keyed fact structure is required *regardless*.
-A "fat typed AST" therefore does not remove the ledger — it leaves you maintaining both a fat AST and a ledger, i.e. a second source of truth.
-So facts go in the ledger, the AST carries only identity
-+ syntax, and `TypedProgram` is the wrapper proving the ledger exists and is complete for the migrated families.
+The debate this record closes: **the AST stays thin; `CompilerDB` is the certificate.** Some of Concrete's most important facts are not node-local (`E0293` container-not-in-context is a pair of paths; pass-agreement is a call-site↔parameter edge; borrow conflicts are edges), so an edge-keyed fact structure is required *regardless*.
+A "fat typed AST" therefore does not remove the DB need — it leaves you maintaining both a fat AST and a separate fact store, i.e. a second source of truth.
+So facts go in `CompilerDB`; the AST carries only identity + syntax where that stage needs identity; and `TypedProgram` is the wrapper proving the relevant DB facts exist and are complete for the migrated families.

 ## Part 1 — The certificate ladder